henckr/distRforest/README.md

 1. Develop regression trees with the **gamma** and **log-normal** deviance as loss functions for long-tailed data.
 2. Build a random forest consisting of individual `rpart` trees in the ensemble.

 This package is mainly intented for users who want to develop a **random forest** on **count data** (via the Poisson distribution) or on **long-tailed data** (via the gamma or log-normal distribution).
 A random forest implementation that supports those distributions is lacking from the `R` universe, but they play a vital role in certain sectors.
 An example is the insurance industry, where claim counts and amounts need to be modelled and predicted for several general insurance products.
-If the goal of the user is to develop a random forest on a classification or standard regression problem, then there are more efficient, scalable and complete random forest implementations available in the `R` universe.
+If the goal of the user is to develop a random forest on a classification, standard regression or survival problem, then there are more efficient, scalable and complete random forest implementations available in the `R` universe.

 ## Installation